 Our story begins in 1995 when our founders, Suzanne and Keith Ross, heard their pastor preaching some really strange sermons.
 His name was C. David Owens and he said that all the violence in the Bible had nothing to do with God.
 It was all the doing of human beings and not divine at all.
 When the text attributed violence to God, well, that’s just what humans do – we blame God for our own failings.
 Intrigued, Suzanne and Keith began reading books that Pastor Owens recommended, attending conferences and meeting scholars who were exploring this way of understanding biblical violence.

 Our team is committed to bringing you the highest quality content in a variety of well-produced formats.
 We value authenticity, compassion and creativity and want to engage you in exploring the things that matter most to you.
 When you share your questions and doubt with us, we take your trust seriously and do our best to offer support, guidance and insights that you might find helpful.

 The Raven Award for Excellence in Arts and Entertainment is given annually to an artist whose work creatively represents some aspect of mimetic theory.
-Our winners come from stage, screen, fiction and the visual arts.
-All of them exemplify the extraordinary capacity of the arts and entertainment to soften hearts and shift our thinking about our place in the world.
+Our winners come from a wide range of genres including stage, screen, fiction, music, memoir, and the visual arts.
+All of them exemplify the extraordinary capacity of the arts and entertainment to soften hearts and shift our thinking about ourselves, our relationships, and the things that make for peace.
 To paraphrase the brilliant lyric from 2011 winner Stephen Schwartz, when you encounter the work of these exemplary artists you will be changed for good.